 For more information on how to manage safety program data, check out EHS software.

 Maintaining your equipment isn’t just a good idea – it’s required.
 Regulatory compliance is a serious business, and not having proper documentation on your maintenance activities could result in profit-draining fines.

 Maintenance departments have no shortage of parts, components, and supplies that they need to keep on hand in the event of a machine failure or issue.
 But when you can’t find that little part you need, you could be holding up your company’s entire production schedule.

 Your CMMS can keep track of your inventory to show you what’s in stock, what’s running low, and what needs to be ordered so that nothing stands between you and a completed maintenance job.

 When you and your team members are busy working on different projects, collaboration and communication tend to take a backseat.
 Still, it’s essential to facilitate ongoing conversations to keep everyone on task and working as a cohesive unit.

 CMMS software usually acts as the anchor point for everyone on your team.
 It’s the go-to resource for answers and information.
 It’s the central hub where you log the day’s activities, giving you an idea of what your team accomplishes each day.

-Maintenance shouldn’t be viewed as an extra expense, but rather a value-added activity in your manufacturing facility.
+Whether you're doing a petroleum inspection or auditing machinery, maintenance shouldn’t be viewed as an extra expense, but rather a value-added activity in your manufacturing facility.
 It might one of the best investments in your company’s future you can make.